septavios/obsidian-proofreader-fork/README.md

 <!-- ➡️ [Install in Obsidian](https://obsidian.md/plugins?id=proofreader) -->
 ### Plugin installation
 1. Download the [latest release](https://github.com/chrisgrieser/obsidian-proofreader/releases/latest/download/obsidian-proofreader.zip).
-2. Open Obsidian, go to `Settings → Community Plugins`, click the folder icon.
+2. Open Obsidian, go to `Settings → Community plugins`, click the folder icon.
-3. In the folder that opens, create a new folder called `obsidian-proofreader`.
+3. In the folder that opens, create a new folder called `proofreader`.
-4. Unzip the downloaded release file and move all files into the folder `obsidian-proofreader`.
+4. Unzip the downloaded release file and move all files into the folder `obsidian`.
-5. Go back to Obsidian, `Settings → Community Plugins`, and click the refresh icon.
+5. Go back to Obsidian, `Settings → Community plugins`, and click the refresh icon.
 6. `Proofreader` will now appear in your list of plugins.
 Enable it by checking the box.